 The 1989 Batmobile reboot had a more grittier look to it as it was all black unlike the predecessor which had red stripes making the car look less clown like.
 The 1989 Batmobile brings a few new things to the table.
 For starters, it was the first live-action Batmobile to aviod using sillier weapons like the “Bat Beam” or the “Bat-tering Ram” and instead feature straight-up machine guns.
 Like its predecessor, the 1966 Batmobile, the 1989 Batmobile also had a mechanism by which to make sharp turns, but unlike the predecessor, which used parachutes, the 1989 Batmobile chose for a no-nonsense grappling hook cannon.
+The 2005 Batmobile or Tumbler rebooted the vehicle again this time making it a tank instead.
+Unlike its predecessors of being any kind of modified car, its instead a military prototype.
+That aside, it does a pretty good job of staying faithful to and building on the legacy of its predecessors.

 It has the requisite jet engines from the original film and machine guns from the Tim Burton film, but the Tumbler does not just take from the established stack of Batmobile features.
 It adds a few of its own as well.
 One unique feature the Tumbler has is a somewhat unintuitive electric engine.
 Understandably, a good old flaming jet is used for the bulk of the Tumbler’s propulsion needs whereas the electric motor is reserved for stealth.